rujutashinde/community/presentations/README.md

 2. Add a new row to the table with your name, GitHub handle, event name and year, and a link to either :
    - a YouTube recording of the Podman Desktop presentation
    - your (online) slide deck
-   - an event page with session details that shows you spoke abou Podman Desktop at an event
+   - an event page with session details that shows you spoke about Podman Desktop at an event
 3. Ensure to sign-off your commit
 4. Create a pull request with the updated table
 5. One of the repo maintainers will check your PR and merge it